What Is Python Used For? 5 Industries That Can’t Do Without It

-Machine learning includes things like speech recognition, financial services, even the recommendations Netflix serves up every time you log in that make you think, “How do they know?!”
+Machine learning includes things like speech recognition, deep learning, artificial intelligence, financial services, even the recommendations Netflix serves up every time you log in that make you think, “How do they know?!”
 (Although, fun fact: Netflix also employs a team that manually tags videos as well.)

-For an in-depth dive into how Python is used for machine learning, read this.
+For an in-depth dive into how Python is used for writing machine learning algorithms, read this.

-This seems like an odd item to include on the list, but it’s true: Startups, and especially tech startups, love Python because it’s easy to use and scalable.
-And I mean scalable.
+This seems like an odd item to include on the list, but it’s true: startups, especially tech startups, love Python because it’s easy to use and has large scalability potential.
+And I mean scalability.
 Take, for example, Dropbox.